AnthonyEdmonds/govuk-laravel/docs/layout.md

 ## GovukPages and content blades

-When passing custom content into a GovukPage your blade may define any of the sections except for `main`, as the `main` section is used for the template content.
+When passing a blade into certain GovukPages, your blade may define any of the sections except for `main`, as the `main` section is used for the template content.

+Confirmation and Custom pages are the exception, where you may define any section.

 ```php
 // my-custom-content.blade.php